rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * What are you hilariously bad at?
 * What are your favourite chips?
 * What are your favourite snacks?
+* What condiments go on your hotdog?
 * What culture would you like to learn more about?
 * What did your teachers and parents say would be really important when you grew up, but it hasn't been?
 * What do you do to unwind after a hard day?
 * What do you geek out about?
 * What do you resent paying for most?
+* What do you think the ideal age to be is?
 * What do you think was the most important invention in history?
 * What do you wish someone taught you a long time ago?
 * What do you wish your phone could do?